-Dr. Charles Tirone, DPM and Dr. Anthony DeMaria, DPM of the Foot Specialists of Greater Cincinnati specialize in the removal of corns and calluses to reduce foot discomfort which occurs over time.
+Dr. Charles Tirone, DPM of the Foot Specialists of Greater Cincinnati specializes in the removal of corns and calluses to reduce foot discomfort which occurs over time.
 This pain can hamper simple daily activities including walking and running.

 What is a corn or callus?

 A callus or corn is a build-up of skin that forms at the point of pressure or over bony prominences.
 Calluses form on the bottom side of the foot, while corns form on the top of the foot and between the toes.